fusionbox/django-widgy/docs/api/site.rst

           widgy/page_builder/table.admin.scss

-      If you want to included javascript for the editing interface, you should use a component.
+      If you want to included JavaScript for the editing interface, you should use a :attr:`component <widgy.models.base.Content.component_name>`.

-      .. todo:: link to component